zeroqoremf/ZQoreMutualFundApp-Android/README.md

 ## Architecture

 The application is built following modern Android development best practices.
-- **UI:** Android Jetpack Compose (if you plan to use it) or traditional XML layouts.
+- **UI:** Traditional XML layouts.
 - **Navigation:** Android Jetpack Navigation Component for managing in-app navigation.
-- **Data Handling:** Designed to interact with RESTful APIs from backend microservices.
+- **Data Handling:** Designed to interact with RESTful APIs from backend microservices, utilizing a `Results` sealed class for robust state management (Success, Error, Loading) of asynchronous operations.
 - **MVVM (Model-View-ViewModel):** For clean separation of concerns and testability.

 ## Technologies Used